-Opinions expressed by Entrepreneur contributors are their own.You are literally between a rock and a hard place.
+I work for a privately owned company.
+The owner is allergic to confrontation and mostly allows employees to govern themselves.
+My boss is his girlfriend, but she's not all that professional and well-versed on office protocol.You are literally between a rock and a hard place.
 Even if you had an HR professional on board, if the owner of the company does not care to deal with controversy or other matters that might involve confrontation, the HR professional would probably be as frustrated as you obviously are.

 Ethics and good business practices start at the top of any organization; and when the top guy is a coward, his management team will most often be comprised of bullies, which is just another name for mean-spirited cowards.

 You can really only govern your own behavior.
 You might try responding to the manager with whom you have lingering issues with remarks or e-mails that focus on proper professional behavior.
 You could point out that there might be a better way to instruct, a kinder way to correct, a more polite way to make a request or how nice it would be for her to express appreciation more often, etc.

 But most likely she will not accept such suggestions in a positive way and will likely just target you (the messenger) for even more strident rudeness.